-- Take out the screws (1). - Remove four screws - - Push the hand guard upward - - Pull underside of fan housing away from crankcase and remove it downward - Ease the spring clip (2) off the starter post. - Carefully slip the washer (3) and pawl (4) off the starter post.
+- Remove four screws -

+- push the hand guard upward -

+- pull underside of fan housing away from crankcase and remove it downward

+- Use a screwdriver to pry the rope out of the starter grip. - Remove remaining rope from the rotor and starter grip.